-Wouldn’t we all love to spend Valentine’s day in Provence, snuggled up by the fire, listening to the Mistral and sharing a few glasses of Provence Rosé, especially because pinks are quite romantic and will remind you of the happiness of last summer.
+Wouldn’t we all love to spend a romantic day, like Valentine’s Day in Provence, snuggled up by the fire, listening to the Mistral and sharing a few glasses of Provence Rosé, especially because pinks are quite romantic and will remind you of the happiness of last summer.
 Well, this menu aims to get you as close as possible to a romantic Riviera break and a good bottle of Rosé, preferably ours :-) It would be a suitably dreamy choice to get your evening à deux off to a very smooth start.

-There are lots of considerations for food on Valentine’s day- nothing too spicy, smelly or heavy, after all you don’t want to feel like a beached whale, but still something luscious and out of the ordinary to make your beloved feel special.
+There are lots of considerations for food for a romantic dinner date – nothing too spicy, smelly or heavy, after all you don’t want to feel like a beached whale, but still something luscious and out of the ordinary to make your beloved feel special.
 I have opted for a bit of the earth and the sea, a bit of forest and fowl and then a creamy coconut and summer berry finalé to end on a real high.
 All of it eminently achievable in terms of basic cookery skill level and the inevitable shortness of time.

 Starter: Beetroot Carpaccio with Smoked Salmon and Pomegranates